 Many people are quite decisive about big issues in their lives, while letting the little issues pile up.
 They assume little issues don’t matter.
 A wife might ask her husband, “What do you want for dinner tonight?”
 If he answers, “Whatever you make is OK,” all the meal planning and shopping decisions fall to her.

 She ends up feeling frustrated, having no idea what her husband actually wants to eat.
-If he does not like what she has cooked, she experiences anger or resentment, and wonders why she even bothered.
+If he does not like what she has cooked, she experiences resentment, and wonders why she even bothered.
 The emotional undertow from little indecisions creates seemingly unrelated outbursts in other parts of our life.
 The frustration has to blow out somewhere.

 Women can be just as indecisive in relationships, but for different reasons.
 They often defer to their husband or children, putting other’s dominate needs ahead of her own.
 By not letting her family know what she needs, what she wants, she is actually hiding out, depriving them from getting to know the real being she is.
 In this situation, it is important to realize that everyone's opinions, wants and needs are equally important, including hers.